Backlash (Marc Slayton): Stormwatch

-Backlash is then assigned to join and spy on StormWatch, the U.N.'s crisis-intervention superteam.
-He works as the group's field leader and instructor until he loses several members of the first team (later dubbed Stormwatch Prime) during a mission in Kuwait.
-After this tragedy he switches to being the full-time instructor.
+Following Team 7's final mission, Marc is assigned to join StormWatch.
+He works as the group's field leader and instructor until he loses several members of the first team (Stormwatch Prime) during a mission in Kuwait.
+After this event, he switches to being a full-time instructor.
 When a Daemonite called S'ryn puts Marc's girlfriend Major Diane LaSalle into a coma, he deserts StormWatch to track her down, breaking Cabal agent Taboo out of prison to help him on his quest.
-While he eventually catches his prey and revives Diane, he and Taboo become lovers, and both become fugitives.
+While he eventually catches S'ryn and revives Diane, he and Taboo become lovers and fugitives.

-Subsequent to this, Marc discovers he had fathered twin children—a girl named Jodi Morinaka and a boy known only as Aries—by an old girlfriend from Japan.
+Subsequent to this, Marc discovers he had fathered twin children—Jodi Morinaka and Aries—by an old girlfriend from Japan.
 He learns of Jodi when she tracks him down after her mother's death.
-Like her father, Jodi's alien genes give her superhuman powers, and she takes the identity of Crimson so she can adventure with him.
-Backlash and Taboo arrange a pardon for their crimes in return for working for the United States' Department of Paranormal Science Investigations (PSI).
-Taboo's initial approach by the government results in a multi-super-powers fight throughout the house as several of the FBI agents lose their cool and employ violence.
-"Backlash" #21.
-In the same issue, Marc is dealing with emotions over Ares, he has recently learned not only that he has a son, but Ares is a cold-blooded, brain-washed assassin.
+Like her father, Jodi's alien genes give her superhuman powers, and she takes the identity of Crimson to accompany him.
+Backlash and Taboo arrange to be pardoned in return for working for the Department of Paranormal Science Investigations (PSI).

-Marc makes friends with the animal-faced adventurer Dingo, who helps him out on more than one case.
+Marc befriends the animal-faced adventurer Dingo, who helps him out on more than one case.
 It is around this point Marc finally learns of his Kherubim ancestry—for reasons best known to himself, Ferrian had never told Marc.
 Marc is placed in charge of forming a team of superpowered operatives codenamed Wildcore for Department PSI.

-Around this time Marc battles several of Dingo's associates, a race of animal-people that call themselves "The Kindred".

 Retirement

-In an issue of WILDC.A.T.s, the long-lived Savant attempts to recruit Marc for a new version of the team.
-He turns her down.

-He works with Wildcore until most of this team are killed trying to stop a breakout at the Purgatory Max facility, as seen in the Gen-Active series.
+Backlash works with Wildcore until most of this team are killed trying to stop a breakout at the Purgatory Max facility.
 Marc survives thanks to the assistance of former DV8 member Evo who had been imprisoned for the murder of an NYPD officer.
 Marc loses a leg, has it replaced with an artificial one and returns to duty.

-According to his daughter, Marc gives up the name "Backlash"; seeking, as she put it, to keep it in the family, Jodi uses it herself.
-Marc Slayton appears in Sleeper as a plainclothes agent of Department PSI with the rank of Commander.
+Marc gives up the Backlash identity, which is taken by Jodi.
+Marc later appears in the series Sleeper as an agent and commander in Department PSI.